 1350: The Black Death

-Responsible for the death of one-third of the world population, this second appearance of the bubonic plague possibly started in Asia and moved west in caravans.
+Responsible for the death of one-third of the world population, this second large outbreak of the bubonic plague possibly started in Asia and moved west in caravans.
 Entering through Sicily in 1347 A.D. when plague sufferers arrived in the port of Messina, it spread throughout Europe rapidly.
 Dead bodies became so prevalent that many remained rotting on the ground and created a constant stench in cities.

 England and France were so incapacitated by the plague that the countries called a truce to their war.
 The British feudal system collapsed when the plague changed economic circumstances and demographics.
 Ravaging populations in Greenland, Vikings lost the strength to wage battle against native populations, and their exploration of North America halted.